Higher representations and cornered Heegaard Floer homology: Strand algebras

 \begin{example} In the table below, the first row depicts some chord diagrams.
-The second and third rows show the corresponding sutured surfaces; the second row applies the above construction directly, and the third row gives an alternate perspective.
-The fourth row shows the sutured surfaces as open-closed cobordisms (with empty source and with target colored in orange); this interpretation is discussed in \S\ref{se:TQFT}.
+The second and third rows show the corresponding sutured surfaces with the $S^+$ part of the boundary in green and with the arcs $\omega_z$ in red; the second row applies the above construction directly, and the third row gives an alternate perspective.
+The fourth row shows the sutured surfaces as open-closed cobordisms (with empty source and with target colored in green); this interpretation is discussed in \S\ref{se:TQFT}.

 Under the strands algebra construction of \S \ref{se:leftaction}, the first and second columns give rise to simple 2-representations of $\mathcal{U}$, categorifying the vector representation and its dual.

 Tensor powers of the algebra of the first column give algebras very similar to the one considered by Tian \cite{Ti}; in fact, Tian's algebras were an important early clue in the development of the present work.
-Tensor powers of the algebra of the second column will be studied from the Heegaard Floer perspective by the first-named author in work in preparation.
+Tensor powers of the algebra of the second column are studied from the Heegaard Floer perspective by the first-named author in \cite{Man}.

 The algebra of the third column is the $n=3$ case of a family of algebras considered in \cite{ManMarWi,LePo}.
-For general $n$, these are isomorphic to the algebras $\CB(n) = \oplus_{k=0}^n \CB(n,k)$ used by Ozsv\'ath and Szab\'o in their theory of bordered knot Floer homology \cite{OsSz2,OsSz3,OsSz4} (their notation is slightly different).
-The middle summand of the algebra of the fourth column is the undeformed version of a curved $A_{\infty}$-algebra used by Lipshitz-Ozsv\'ath-Thurston (in preparation) to define bordered $HF^-$ for $3$-manifolds with torus boundary.
-The middle summand of the algebra of the fifth column is the well-known "torus algebra" from bordered Floer homology.
+For general $n$, these are isomorphic to the algebras $\CB(n) = \oplus_{k=0}^n \CB(n,k)$ used by Ozsv\'ath and Szab\'o in their theory of bordered knot Floer homology \cite{OsSz4,OsSz5,OsSz6} (their notation is slightly different).
+The middle summand of the algebra of the fourth column is the undeformed version of a curved $A_{\infty}$-algebra used by Lipshitz-Ozsv\'ath-Thurston \cite{LiOzTh2,LiOzTh3} to define bordered $HF^-$ for $3$-manifolds with torus boundary.
+The middle summand of the algebra of the fifth column is the well-known ``torus algebra" from bordered Floer homology.
 The fifth and sixth columns together illustrate our perspective on cornered Floer homology; following Zarev's ideas, we view the cornered Floer gluing theorem as recovering the algebra of two matched intervals glued end-to-end, rather than as the invariants of two matched intervals with distinguished endpoints being glued to form a pointed matched circle.